michodgs25/Sprint/README.md

 ## Project purpose

-The purpose of this project is a personal activity log for my runs; as I am passionate about running and want to keep a daily log of set activities to track my times, distance& activity difficulty.
+The purpose of this project is to be used as a personal activity log for my runs; because I am passionate about running and want to keep a daily log of set activities to track my times, distance& activity difficulty.

 ## UX